CheesyBoiDev/CheesyBoiDev/README.md

 - 👋 Hi, I’m @CheesyBoiDev
-- 👀 I’m interested in ...
+- 👀 I’m interested in Your Money
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the insides of your mom
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord:Young SquidWart#4639
+- 📫 How to reach me Discord:ʏᴏᴜɴɢ ᴊᴇꜱᴜꜱ#4639

 <!---
 CheesyBoiDev/CheesyBoiDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.